 According to a post on The Fitness Tribe, one of the problems is that when we overly restrict calorie intake, it results in loss of lean body tissue (muscle) as well as fat.
 In the long term, this will actually hinder our weight-loss efforts, as well as being bad for health.
 Muscle is an active tissue, meaning that it burns calories even when we are resting, so the more you have the more calories you burn each day.

 To maintain a healthy weight, you will need to stick to a healthy diet and lifestyle for the rest of your life.
 It takes time to develop new healthy habits and some effort initially.
+You can also start by substituting your coffee with quality coffee which can be better for your health, you can learn more about it right here.
 Unlike the false promises of fad diets, this is not something you can do in a couple of weeks or a month.
 Making small, gradual, achievable changes over time is the way to adopt new habits that you will keep in your life for good.
 And remember these changes should be about being healthy as well as losing weight.